-The table shows suitable tapping drill sizes.
+The table shows suitable for tapping drill sizes.

 |Nominal Inch||TPI||Pitch||Thread Depth||Major Diameter||Effective Diameter||Minor Diameter||Tap Drill Size (mm)|